 Taiwan Coal Mine Museum 新平溪煤礦博物館

 Another notable site near Shifen Old Street is the Taiwan Railway Museum.
 It is about a 30 minute walk from Shifen Station, but gives you a good idea of the history of the area.
 It is 200 NT per person and tickets stop selling at 4:00 PM.
-I came too late on this trip so I did not get to see inside.
+For our full blog on the museum, click here.

 We are US Expats that have extensive experience living and working in Taiwan.
 In our day, we had to learn many things about Taiwan the hard way.
 But we have come to learn that Taiwan is one of the best places in the world for Foreigners to live.
 Our blog does not represent the opinions of every foreigner in Taiwan.
 We are just trying to help others learn more about this beautiful country.